What to do if your device is infected

 It’s running slower than normal

 Most malware runs tasks in the background that take up a lot of your device’s processing power.
-So if things start slowing down, there’s a chance malware’s made its way onto your device.
+So if things start slowing down, there’s a chance you have malware.

 It keeps crashing on you

-Some malware will corrupt or delete files that are needed for your device to run properly.
+Some malware will corrupt or delete files your device needs to run properly.
+So if your device suddenly starts crashing for no apparent reason, it might be infected.

 Things aren’t working properly

-Some viruses will stop parts of your computer (such as your mouse or keyboard) from running properly — or at all.
+Your device isn’t crashing, but things aren’t working like they should be.
+Some viruses will stop parts of your computer (like your mouse or keyboard) from running properly, or at all.

 Pop-ups can get on your nerves at the best of times.
-If you notice you’re having to hit ‘X’ on a lot more of them than you would usually, there’s a chance malware’s at work.
+But if you notice you’re having to hit ‘X’ on a lot more of them than usual, there’s a chance malware’s at work.

 How to fix the problem

-The National Cyber Crime Security Centre recommends that if you think the malware’s made its way on to your PC or laptop, try updating your device — that way, you’ll have the latest security updates on there to protect you.
-Then run a scan from your antivirus software and do what it says.
-If this doesn’t fix the issue, you may need to start from scratch — first wiping everything off, including the operating system, and then reinstalling it all again.
+The National Cyber Crime Security Centre recommends trying to update your device if you think malware’s made its way onto it.
+That way, you’ll have the latest security updates on there to protect you.
+Then, run a scan from your antivirus software and do what it says.
+If this doesn’t fix the issue, you may need to start from scratch, first by wiping everything off, including the operating system, and then reinstalling it all again.

 If you’re having trouble with any of this, it may be worth getting expert help on what to do next.